WHO ARE THE BIG BROTHERS BIG SISTERS IN THE PROGRAM?

-Our Big Brothers come from diverse backgrounds just like our Littles.
+Our Bigs come from diverse backgrounds just like our Littles.
 They are regular people, just like you.
 You don’t need any special degrees or job skills.
 You just have to want to positively impact a young person.
 Role models come in all shapes and sizes, and you could be a perfect fit!

 The quality of time invested with your Little is more important than the amount of money you spend.
 That’s why we don’t encourage spending a lot of money on your outings.
 The goal of the relationship is to help him see the world through a different lens so you can inspire him to become something he never thought possible.
 If you are going to spend money, we encourage you to seek out low-cost activities, especially in the beginning.
 Shoot hoops at a local park, play a game together, or share that pizza that you were going to have for lunch anyway.
 Big Brothers Big Sisters agencies offer donor-supported group activities that are a great way to meet other Bigs and Littles.
-As a Big Brother, you may also receive notices for free tickets to cultural and sports activities for you both to enjoy.
+As a Big, you may also receive notices for free tickets to cultural and sports activities for you both to enjoy.

 Share an activity that gives you something in common to talk about.
 Buy a comic book to read together.
 Play a board game.
 Hit a bucket of golf balls at the local driving range.
 Take a ride in the car with the radio on and talk about the music you like.
 You want to select activities that give each of you a chance to learn more about one another.
 For children, playing can be learning.
 Most important: keep it simple and enjoy yourselves!

-It’s important for you and your Little Brother to get to know each other, and this can happen best on a one-to-one basis.
+It’s important for you and your Little to get to know each other, and this can happen best on a one-to-one basis.
 The main focus is the friendship you develop with your Little and the impact you have on his life.
 A Match Support Specialist would be happy to discuss any questions or concerns you might have.

-Once you are matched with your Little Brother, a Match Support Specialist from the agency will be in regular contact with you to provide assistance and give feedback.
+Once you are matched with your Little, a Match Support Specialist from the agency will be in regular contact with you to provide assistance and give feedback.
 Any time you are unsure about what to do or how to handle a situation, you will have a Match Support Specialist there to help.
 They’ll help you with ideas for activities, guidance for handling possible difficult situations, and feedback on how you are making a difference.

 No, Littles have a parent or guardian in their life already.
 What they need is a Big to spend quality, one-on-one time with them.
 Someone to have fun with, someone they can confide in, someone like you!